BerenMillidge/BerenMillidge.github.io/_posts/2017-01-31-Reflections-on-Friedrich-List-National-System-of-Political-Economy.md

 Do we have such knowledge?
 I would argue that we do, at least for some cases.
 For instance, we know fairly well how to industrialise an economy.
 We have case-studies from Britain, Germany, France, Russia, America, Japan, and then recently from the Asian Tigers (who pretty explicitly tried to copy the earlier models).
 An undeveloped country trying to follow these models will probably better off than one simply trusting to a laizzez-faire approach.
 And because industrialisation and development bring such positive externalities, then the gains of a more rapid mercantilist industrialisation phase might outweigh the negatives globally and thus result in a utility gain overall.

-Of course, hwoever, in most cases we don't have such knowledge.
+Of course, however, in most cases we don't have such knowledge.
 For instance, we know much less about the optimal economic policies for modern post-industrial economies as there has generally been very little experimentation and time to analyse their performance.
 Here it may be better over all to be more cautious and stick to the decent but un-optimised free trade policy.